kanboard/kanboard/doc/plugin-group-provider.markdown

 1. The end-user start to type the group name in the auto-complete field
 2. The `GroupManager` class will execute the query across all registered group providers
-3. Results are merged an returned to the user interface
+3. Results are merged and returned to the user interface
 4. After selecting a group, the information of the group are synced to the local database if necessary

 Group Provider Interface